microsoft/automatic-graph-layout/README.md

 can be created automatically by a github action of ".github\workflows\agl.yaml'.
 To invoke the action do the following.
-Create a new tag in the form "release*".
-For example,  "git tag -a release_11 -m "some comment here"".
+Create a new tag in the form "v*".
+For example,  "git tag -a v_11 -m "some comment here"".
 Then execute git push with this
-tag: "git push origin release_11".
+tag: "git push origin v_11".
 These should trigger the release creation.
+Alternatively, you can use python script "createRelease.py", as following "python createRelease.py 1.1.1".